Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 Non-economic damages, unlike economic damages, are generally not ascertainable to a fixed degree.
 For example, if you made $5,000 a month and were injured in a truck accident that caused you to miss four months of work, your loss of earnings damages is clearly $20,000.
 Your individual pain, suffering, and mental anguish however cannot be quantified, and a jury would have complete discretion in computing these damages.

 Mullen & Mullen Law Firm will often oversee preparation of a “day in the life” video.
+In fact, our firm has an in-house videographer.
 A video demonstrating a typical day in “your shoes” can often be the difference between a good settlement and a great settlement.
 Our attorneys have the experience to allow you to answer questions that detail your unique story and illustrate the devastating impact of your accident.

 Can I Get Punitive Damages?